 The Institute for Health Metrics and Evaluation (IHME) is an independent research center at the University of Washington focused on expanding the quantitative evidence base for health.
 IHME has an outstanding opportunity for a Researcher whose work will focus on Neglected Tropical Diseases (NTDs) on the Geospatial Analysis team.
 The purpose of this position is to apply innovative methods in geospatial analysis to produce high-quality and policy-relevant estimates of health and health-related indicators at the most granular level possible, with a focus on lymphatic filariasis, human African trypanosomiasis, and onchocerciasis.

-The Institute of Health Metrics and Evaluation has an outstanding opportunity for a full-time Researcher, Neglected Tropical Diseases.
+The Institute of Health Metrics and Evaluation has an outstanding opportunity for a full-time Researcher, Model Based Geostatistics (Neglected Tropical Diseases).
 The Researcher will be a critical member of an agile and dynamic research team developing new approaches and producing detailed estimates that will empower policymakers and donors to make optimal decisions about allocating funds and prioritizing interventions.
 The individual will be expected to interact successfully and describe complex concepts and materials concisely to a wide range of stakeholders, including high-level individuals in government or other organizations.

 Through the development and use of geospatial techniques to synthesize information at the local level, and in partnership with key collaborators around the world, IHME will present results in interactive high-resolution maps to illuminate levels, trends, and disparities in health outcomes.